 Call me Type-A, but I HAVE to sip my smoothies through a straw.
 I’ve tried paper (blech) and stainless steel (my kids’ preference), but I always come back to these glass straws.
-We’ve shattered a few over the years, but they’re borosilicate, so the clean up is pretty minimal.
+Yes, we’ve shattered a few over the years, but they’re borosilicate, so the clean up is pretty minimal.

 However you prefer to sip this tasty citrus smoothie, JUST DO IT!
 It’s become one of my favorite ways to start each morning.